Editor’s Note: Tomorrow Sleep is no longer in business. For a similar mattress, we recommend checking out the Helix Midnight mattress.

 People sometimes ask about off-gassing, which is a slight chemical smell that one might experience when unboxing a foam mattress; it is quite similar to a new car smell in my opinion.
 In the case of the Tomorrow Sleep mattress, there was slight off-gassing, but it was gone after 24 hours, so it should not be a concern at all.

 The mattress will work just fine with an adjustable base – one can also use it with a platform bed, slatted base, box spring, or any flat surface – I used the mattress with a platform bed with wooden slats, and it worked great for me.

 The chart below shows the prices for all of the available sizes of the mattress, as well as the weight and dimensions for the Medium Firm version.

-There is a lot to like about the Tomorrow Sleep mattress.
-If you want to bring the benefits of memory foam and coil mattresses together into one mattress, then this is a really great choice.
+There is a lot to like about the Tomorrow Sleep mattress; if someone wants to get the best of memory foam and springs in one mattress, then Tomorrow Sleep is a great place to look.

 What is the Tomorrow Sleep mattress?

 The Tomorrow Sleep is a hybrid mattress that contains pocketed coils and soft, responsive memory foam; it is a great option for side sleepers, back sleepers, and those who sleep hot at night.